junxit/us-congress-code/title-10/chapter-47/sec-858b.md

 (Added Pub.
 L. 104–106, div.
 A, title XI, § 1122(a)(1), Feb.
 10, 1996, 110 Stat.
 463; amended Pub.
 L. 104–201, div.
 A, title X, § 1068(a)(1), Sept.
 23, 1996, 110 Stat.
 2655; Pub.
 L. 105–85, div.
 A, title X, § 1073(a)(9), Nov.
 18, 1997, 111 Stat.
 1900; Pub.
 L. 114–328, div.
 E, title LVIII, § 5302(b)(3), Dec.
 23, 2016, 130 Stat.
 2923; Pub.
 L. 115–91, div.
 A, title V, § 531(g), Dec.
 12, 2017, 131 Stat.
 1385.)

 ## Notes

-### Amendment of Subsection (a)(1)

-Pub.
-L. 114–328, div.
-E, title LVIII, § 5302(b)(3), title LXIII, § 5542, Dec.
-23, 2016, 130 Stat.
-2923, 2967, and Ex.
-Ord.
-No. 13825, Mar.
-1, 2018, 83 F.R.
-9889, provided that, except as otherwise provided, effective on Jan.
-1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, subsection (a)(1) of this section is amended by striking “section 857(a) of this title (article 57(a))” and inserting “section 857 of this title (article 57)”.
-See 2016 Amendment note below.

-### Amendment of Subsection (b)

-Pub.
-L. 115–91, div.
-A, title V, § 531(g), (p), Dec.
-12, 2017, 131 Stat.
-1385, 1388, provided that, effective immediately after the amendments made by div.
-E (§§ 5001–5542) of Pub.
-L. 114–328 take effect as provided for in section 5542 of that Act (10 U.S.C.
-801 note), subsection (b) of this section is amended in the first sentence by striking “section 860 of this title (article 60)” and inserting “section 860a or 860b of this title (article 60a or 60b)”.
-See 2017 Amendment note below.

 ### Amendments